phaziz/Constructr/README.md

 	- Full-Stack backend Searchengine
 	- Constructr-Postmaster for Contact-Form-Handling on your Website
 	- File based Website-Caching
+	- Backup Your ConstructrCMS Config on your Server
 	- Easy Plugin-System (beta feature)

 ### CHANGELOG

+	- 2015-02-24
+	- Bugfixing
+	- Updated .htaccess-File
+	- New Feature: Updated create- and edit-page-view (codemirror code-editor for page-css and page-js)
+	- New Feature: Updated content-view (codemirror code-editor for page-css and page-js)
+	- New Feature: Backup your ConstructrCMS configuration file on your server (Admin Dashboard)

 	- 2015-02-17
 	- Bugfixing